LiamLeane/ForemanWindows/readme.md

 ![image](https://cloud.githubusercontent.com/assets/490726/15801956/e881c1ea-2a72-11e6-98c0-6712fa2d5701.png)

-The version specific folders should contain the install.wim for their respective release,, boot.wim goes in the boot folder.
-Version numbers should be used rather then release names due to how puppet will report the host to Foreman when facter runs.
+The version specific folders should contain the install.wim for their respective release, boot.wim goes in the boot folder.
+Version numbers should be used rather than release names due to how puppet will report the host to Foreman when facter runs.

 You will need a Samba/Windows share for the install script to access the image.
 When Windows is installed the HTTP path set on OS media will have the HTTP path appended to the deploymentShare parameter (EG if the path to the 6.2 install.wim is http://server/Windows/6.2/install.wim and deploymentShare is set to "\\server\sources" then the share path to Windows 6.2 would be \\server\sources\Windows\6.2\install.wim.
 Due to security changes in PE10 this share must have a username/password set on it with read access.